codepath/android_guides/Configuring-a-Parse-Server.md

 #### Differences with Open Source Parse

-You can review this [Wiki](https://github.com/ParsePlatform/parse-server/wiki) to understand the current development progress of this app.
-There are a few notable differences in the open source version:
+You can review this [Wiki](https://github.com/ParsePlatform/parse-server/wiki) to understand the current development progress of open source Parse.
+There are a few notable differences in the open source version from the originally hosted version:

 * **Authentication**: By default, only an application ID is needed to authenticate with open source Parse.
 The [base configuration](https://github.com/ParsePlatform/parse-server-example/blob/master/index.js#L13-L18) that comes with the one-click deploy options does not require authenticating with any other types of keys.
 Therefore, specifying client keys on Android or iOS is not needed.